laurenkuhlman/it-262-p3-food-truck/README.md

 Here is a link to the Project Document in Google Docs: https://docs.google.com/document/d/1GKWyPsT--tG3siRE2uKGhWeh2qbHHJQEIyAVH3KwoBg/edit?usp=sharing

 Here is my personal Zoom link we can use for scheduled collaborative sessions: https://us06web.zoom.us/j/4247696473

+He went over this assignment early on on 2022 Jan 31.
+He will give us time to work on it together Thursday, Feb 2

 Important Notes:
 The GitHub repository has main branch protection on so a pull request with 1 approval is required before merging.
 The project document in Google docs is currently just a copy of Kyrrah's from class.